sierranmorales/sierranmorales.github.io/projects/ManoaMelody.md

 <br><br>
 <h3>Contributions</h3>
-This application was created by Shedrick Klifford Ulibas, Harvey Dayne Lafradez, Kristine Orpilla, Destiny Shishido, and Sierra Morales
+This application was created by Shedrick Klifford Ulibas, Harvey Dayne Lafradez, Kristine Orpilla, Destiny Shishido, and Sierra Morales.

 <br><br>
 My primary contributions are the creation of the collection schemas, the creation of the "Profiles"